xinzhan/core-services.en/help/interface/cookies/cookies-s7.md

 ---
-description: Scene7 uses cookies to store helpful information that can be used to delivery dynamic media to the browser.
+description: How Adobe Scene7 uses cookies to store helpful information that can be used to delivery dynamic media to the browser.
 keywords: cookies;privacy
-seo-description: Scene7 uses cookies to store helpful information that can be used to delivery dynamic media to the browser.
-seo-title: Scene7 Cookies
 solution: Experience Cloud,Analytics,Target
-title: Scene7 Cookies
+title: Scene7 Cookies | Adobe Experience Cloud
 uuid: f9b9d13a-17e5-4139-8c84-6fe5d22c4196
 ---